GTA Motor Competición

-GTA Motor Competición is a Spanish racing team based in Torrent, Valencia, Spain.
+GTA Motor Competición was a Spanish racing team based in Torrent, Valencia, Spain.

 History

 They have competed in many series including Superleague Formula and European F3 Open Championship.
 Many top drivers have driven for the team including former Formula One driver Jaime Alguersuari.

 For the 2008 Superleague Formula season the team operated the Sevilla FC and Tottenham Hotspur.
 They won 1 race in the 2008 Donington Park Superleague Formula round with driver Borja García in the Sevilla car.

 Its founder, Domingo Ochoa, has also founded GTA Motor, a company which designs and builds street-legal sports cars.
 Their first model is the GTA Spano.